-This set of Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “P-Block Elements – Dinitrogen”.
+This set of Class 12 Chemistry Chapter 7 Multiple Choice Questions & Answers (MCQs) focuses on “P-Block Elements – Dinitrogen”.

 1. Which of the following compounds can be used to obtain free nitrogen?

 Explanation: NaNO2, sodium nitriteis the only convenient compound that can be used to obtain free nitrogen, even in laboratories.
 Sodium nitrite can be reacted with ammonium chloride, both in aqueous form, producing NaCl and nitrogen, N2 along with water and small traces of HNO3 and NO.

 2. How many stable isotopes does the nitrogen atom have?

 Explanation: The nitrogen atom has two stable isotopes: 14N and 15N, 99.6% and 0.4% (by mass) respectively.
 There are also fourteen known radioisotopes with one additional nuclear isomer.

 3. Nitrogen atom is represented at 147N.
 How many electrons does it need to attain the noble gas configuration?

 Explanation: With five electrons in its outer most shell, it needs three more electrons to have a complete shell consisting of eight electrons which is the noble electronic configuration.
 The ion formed by the nitrogen atom is N3-.
 It attains the electronic configuration on neon.